Drug-induced deaths situation (FAQ drug-induced deaths in Europe)

 Deaths associated with new psychoactive substances are a cause of concern.
 A review published in 2021, and based on the reports to the EUDA of drug-induced deaths from the EU countries as well as Norway, Türkiye and the United Kingdom, found that in 2017, 1 in 6 drug-induced deaths in these countries involved new psychoactive substances, and the proportion and numbers increased from 2016 levels (López-Pelayo et al., 2021).
 However, three quarters of the cases were concentrated in only two countries and involved a small number of substances.
 In 2016 and 2017, 73 % and 77 % of the cases were concentrated in the United Kingdom and Türkiye, related mainly to etizolam – a ‘new benzodiazepine’ – generally used together with opioids and synthetic cannabinoids, respectively.
 In Türkiye, there has been a decrease in the number of drug-induced deaths from the peak reached in 2017.

-(2) ‘Polydrug use’ is a term to describe the use of more than one drug or type of drug by an individual, either at the same time or sequentially.
+(2) ‘Polysubstance use’ is a term to describe the use of more than one drug or type of drug by an individual, either at the same time or sequentially.
 It encompasses use of both illicit drugs and legal substances, such as alcohol and medicines (EMCDDA, 2021).

 Where have numbers of drug-induced deaths increased over the last 10 years?